kijai/ComfyUI-KJNodes/README.md

 ### ColorToMask

-RBG color value to mask, works with batches and AnimateDiff
+RBG color value to mask, works with batches and AnimateDiff.

 ### ConditioningMultiCombine

-Combine any number of conditions, saves space
+Combine any number of conditions, saves space.

 ### ConditioningSetMaskAndCombine